What is a Chromosome? Type, Discover, Functions, Structure

 What is a chromosome

-Hello, guys, In today’s this article we will study about chromosomes.
-Like – what is chromosome?
-What are the functions of chromosomes, We will know the answers to many such questions today, so let’s start.
+Hello, guys.
+In today’s article, we will study chromosomes.
+What are chromosomes?
+What are their functions?
+We will know the answers to many such questions today, so let’s start.

 What is the definition of the Chromosome?

 Chromosomes are described as vehicles of heredity materials.
-These contain genes arranged in a linear fashion.
+These contain genes arranged linearly.
 These are located in the nucleus of the year as darkly stated bodies during cell division, in the interphase nucleus for an interwoven net of fine chromatin threads.

-The term chromosome was introduced by the world in Waldeyer 1888.
+The world introduced the term chromosome in Waldeyer 1888.

 How many types of chromosomes?